UCT-MARiS/SISPS-EXP-SOH/Docs/UCT003 SoH Methodology.md

 ## Summary

 This experiment is focused at investigating the long-term State of Health (SoH) effects of AGM sealed lead acid batteries in extreme low temperature conditions.
-Batteries will set to a variety of States of Charge (SoC) and then subjected to low temperature conditions for extended periods of time, while being periodically cycled at 25 °C to evaluate the SoH.
+Batteries will be set to a range of States of Charge (SoC) and then subjected to low temperature conditions for extended periods of time, while being periodically subjected to a full Depth of Discharge test at 25 °C to evaluate the SoH.

 ## Basic Test Parameters